Southwest Area Plan

 The draft Southwest Area Plan organizes the community vision into six guiding themes that lay out the future for the area:

-• Diverse cultural hub: In 2045, the Southwest Area will continue to be a diverse cultural hub that honors the past by recognizing, celebrating and supporting the area’s unique character, diverse communities and cultural business legacy.
+• Diverse Cultural Hubs: The Southwest Area will continue to be a diverse cultural hub that honors the past by recognizing, celebrating and supporting the area’s unique character, diverse communities and cultural business legacy.

-• Communal spaces: In 2045, the Southwest Area will have a variety of safe, comfortable and authentic public spaces that encourage community gathering and enhance access to services, recreation, civic institutions and the arts.
+• Communal Spaces: The Southwest Area will have a variety of safe, comfortable and authentic public spaces that encourage community gathering and enhance access to services, recreation, civic institutions and the arts.

-• Integrated industry: In 2045, the Southwest Area will continue to be a key industrial and manufacturing area within the City and County of Denver and will better connect with the surrounding communities.
+• Integrated Industry: The Southwest Area will continue to be a key industrial and manufacturing area within the City of Denver and provide better and safer connections with surrounding communities.

-• Improved infrastructure: In 2045, the Southwest Area will have infrastructure such as roads, trails, sidewalks and landscaping that promotes mobility choice, comfort, connectivity and safety.
+• Improved Infrastructure: The Southwest Area will have infrastructure such as roads, trails, sidewalks and landscaping that promotes mobility choice, comfort, connectivity and safety.

-• Natural resources: In 2045, the Southwest Area will honor its natural resources, such as water and open spaces, through adequate environmental protections and community access.
+• Natural Resources: The Southwest Area will honor its natural resources such as water and open spaces through adequate environmental protections and community access.

 Ruby Hill Neighbors Meeting